 Overview

 The Victorian Curriculum for levels 7-9 provides a comprehensive framework for the education of students in the middle years of secondary school.
-It encompasses a diverse range of subjects, focusing on key learning areas such as English, Mathematics, Science, Humanities, and the Arts.
+It encompasses a diverse range of subjects, focusing on key learning areas such as English, Mathematics, Science, Humanities, Health & Physical Education, Technology and the Arts.
 The curriculum emphasises the development of essential skills, knowledge, and understanding to prepare students for higher education and the workforce.
 It promotes critical thinking, creativity, and effective communication, while also addressing cross-curricular priorities.
 The Victorian Curriculum for levels 7-9 aims to foster a well-rounded education, equipping students with the tools they need for future success in a rapidly changing world.

 Year 7 Curriculum Overview

-Periods per fortnight
+Periods per week

 Year 8 Curriculum Overview

-Periods per fortnight
+Periods per week

 Year 9 Curriculum Overview

-Periods per fortnight
+Periods per week

 Once in Year 9, student choice of subjects they study broadens to allowing them to choose a range of subjects from the areas of Arts, Technology, Language, Humanities and Health & PE to fill their three elective blocks